 Get plenty of exercise, as well.
 Talk with your doctor about what kinds of exercises are right for you.

 Taking aspirin every day may lower your chance of having a heart attack.
-The recommended dose is 81 mg a day.
-Do not take aspirin without talking to your doctor first.
+The recommended dose is 81 milligrams (mg) a day.
+Do not take aspirin in this way without talking to your doctor first.
 Ask your doctor about taking an aspirin every day if:

 - You are a man over 50 or a woman over 60